rifatcse09/e-wallet/README.md

 ## Description

 The task is developed by Laravel 8.
 Laravel Repository Pattern is used for development.
 Laravel Passport is used for API authentication.
-Frontend is developed by simply Laravel Blade.
+Frontend is developed by Vue JS SB Admin Template.
 The API of http://fixer.io is used for currency conversion.
 In development, SOLID design principles are fully followed for coding.
 The task has PHPUnit test case.

 ### Installation